10 Damn Good Reasons to Take a Gap Year in New Zealand

 6. And there are different cultures to be discovered

-New Zealand is renowned for it’s friendly locals, but you’ll find there is a great variety of cultures to be discovered in New Zealand.
-Most famously is the Maori culture, which are known for their powerful dances and chants like the haka.
+New Zealand is renowned for its friendly locals, but you’ll find there is a great variety of cultures to be discovered in New Zealand.
+Most famously is the Maori culture, which is known for their powerful dances and chants like the haka.
 They also make a mean cultural dinner called a “hangi”.
 There is also the Kiwi culture in New Zealand which is the European and American flare on the country that they have made their own.
 They describe it as “Kiwiana“.
 On top of all that, you’ll also find the cities are packed with people from all over the world who still live by their customs.
 You never know, this might lead to more travel around the world!

 7. And insane adventures to be had